Technigo/project-react-native-app/README.md

-# Project React Native App 📱
+# React Native App

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+A simple To-Do app created with React Native.

-## The problem
+## Approach

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The app is split up in three components, each of those using Styled Components.
+Adding a new item is handled with State.
+Items are added to a FlatList & being removed on click.

-## View it live
+## To-Do

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+- Clear input after submit
+- Add specific delete button to each item
+- When item is clicked, different styling should be applied to indicate it's been completed